IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/multi-row-layout.md

 ---
 title: Multi Row Layout in {Platform} {ComponentTitle} - Infragistics
-_description: Position and size columns in a more powerful way, using the multi-row layout functionality in the Ignite UI for {Platform} Data Grid.
+_description: Position and size columns in a more powerful way, using the multi-row layout functionality in the {ProductName} Data Grid.
 Check out examples and demos!
 sharedComponents: ["Grid", "TreeGrid", "HierarchicalGrid"]
 _keywords: Multi-Row Layout, {Platform}, {ComponentKeywords}, {ProductName}, Infragistics
 ---